Mets–Phillies rivalry: 2008–2009 offseason

 Cole Hamels called the Mets "choke artists" after the Phillies' 2008 World Series victory.

 During the team's post-parade celebration on October 31 at Citizens Bank Park, Jimmy Rollins took verbal shots at the Mets organization.
 "A lot of things were made in the offseason", Rollins said.
 "We can talk about the New York Mets.
 They brought in that great pitcher, Johan Santana, but they forgot that it takes more than one player to bring home a championship."

 Nearing the end of 2008 and the thick of the offseason, World Series MVP Cole Hamels was asked by WFAN radio hosts whether he considered the Mets "choke artists".
 Hamels replied, "For the past two years they've been choke artists."
-He explained that he considered Mets shortstop José Reyes a showboater for his post-home run displays, and that the Mets had mocked Phillies center fielder Shane Victorino for similar antics during the National League Division Series.
+He explained that he considered Mets shortstop José Reyes a showboater for his post-home run displays, and that the Mets had mocked Phillies center fielder Shane Victorino for similar antics during the National League Division Series (NLDS).

 On December 13, newly signed Mets closer Francisco Rodríguez added his sentiments to the fray.
 "Of course we're going to be the frontrunner.
 Of course we're going to be the team to beat", Rodriguez told reporters.
 "I don't want there to be a controversy.
 I don't want the other team to take it personally, or take it in a bad way.
 But I'm a really competitive guy.
 I like to win.
 If they ask me, 'Oh, which ballclub is going to win the National League East?'
 It's going to be the Mets.
 Easy question."